AlisAquilae/Academia/content/Notes/Literature Notes/Geophysical Fluid Mechaics/Reader GFM-Chapter 4-Stress strain and rotation tensors.md

 \overrightarrow{\omega}_{rot} = \frac{1}{2} \overrightarrow{\nabla} \times \overrightarrow{u} \tag{4.8}
 $$

 The vorticity is defined as the curl (form or cause to form into a curved or spiral shape) of the velocity field.
 Vorticity is a vector quantity.
 The magnitude of the vorticity vector is a measure of the rotation of the fluid.
 The direction of the vorticity: the vector determines the axis of rotation, and the direction determines the sense of rotation (clockwise if the vector points away from you).
-Furthermore, the rotation vector is also closely linked to another property of the velocity field that
+Furthermore, the rotation vector is also closely linked to another property of the velocity field that is often used, namely vorticity (see [[Reader GFM-Chapter 6-Compressibility and vorticity|Chapter 6]]).
+The vorticity is defined as the curl of the velocity field:

+$$
+\overrightarrow{\omega} = \overrightarrow{\nabla} \times \overrightarrow{u} \tag{4.9}
+$$

+Hence, vorticity is two times the rotation vector $\overrightarrow{\omega}_{rot}$

+Since $\omega_{ij}$ has been identified with the rotation of a fluid element, $d_{ij}$ can be identifies as the distortion or rate of strain of an element.
+That is, $\omega_{ij}$ reflects the rigid body rotation of a particle whereas $d_{ij}$ reflects the rate of movement of the different points in the particle relative to each other.

+Thus, the motion of a fluid can be described as
+1. A rigid body translation, plus
+2. A rigid body rotation (antisymmetric tensor), plus
+3. A deformation (symmetric tensor)

+>[!Summary]
+>In summary, the tensor $\partial u_i / \partial x_j$ has been split into an anti-symmetrical tensor, $\omega_{ij}$ (it is defined as the rotation rate tensor), and a symmetrical tensor, $d_{ij}$ (it is defined as the strain rate tensor, or deformation rate tensor).
+The latter is related to the shear tensor $\tau_{ij}$ that is included in the [[Navier-Stokes Equation]]